yu961549745/GetWin10WallPaper/README.md

 # GetWin10WallPaper
-Add horizontal wall papers of Windows Foucus to user's picture folder.
+Add horizontal wall papers from Win 10 lock screen to user's picture folder.
++ pick horizontal wall papers from the folder of Win 10 lock screen wall papers.
+People can't see the pictures directly, because files of this folder doesn't have extension names.
+It's tired for people to rename files one by one and select the valid files.
++ add new pictures to user's picture folder that different from the exist pictures.
+It's tired for people to check if the new picture is already exist.

+## Usage
 + `src` is source code  of Java.
 + `java/AddWin10Pic.jar` is the runnable file of Java.
 + `matlab` is source code of Matlab.

-## Usage

 ### Java
 This is an Eclipse project, can import into Eclipse directly.